Casie Buckner-Munteanu, B.A., M.Ed.

 Pam Dorlac, B.A., M.Ed.

 Art Integration Teacher

 As Gateway's Art teacher I have a unique and exciting opportunity to help each student achieve their academic and personal best by expanding their learning experience through art.
 As with any teaching position, it is vital to first develop a relationship of trust, and respect with each student.
 As each student/mentor relationship is formed, the opportunity for growth blossoms.
-As the students discover their individual learning styles they immediately begin to make connections to their past academic experiences.
+As the students discover their creativity, through the process of making fine art, their self-confidence takes off and they carry that with them into their other core content areas.
 It’s so exciting to watch kids realize that they can succeed by learning and applying new skills in the classroom.
 It’s a thrill for me to open doors that lead not only to academic success, but interpersonal and entrepreneurial as well.

 Read More Read Less

 - Master of Education, Webster University, St. Louis, Missouri